ajrcarey/pdfium-render/README.md

-See <https://github.com/ajrcarey/pdfium-render/tree/master/examples> for a full example that shows how to bundle a Rust application using `pdfium-render` alongside a pre-built Pdfium WASM module for in-browser introspection and rendering of PDF files.
+See <https://github.com/ajrcarey/pdfium-render/tree/master/examples> for a full example that shows how to bundle a Rust application using `pdfium-render` alongside a pre-built Pdfium WASM module for inspection and rendering of PDF files in a web browser.

 ## Development status